ibm-cloud-docs/text-to-speech/custom-models.md

 How the service handles request logging for calls to the customization interface depends on the request:

 -   The service *does not* log data (words and translations) that are used to build custom models.
 You do not need to set the `X-Watson-Learning-Opt-Out` request header when using the customization interface to manage the words and translations in a custom model.
 Your training data is never used to improve the service's base models.
 -   The service *does* log data when a custom model is used with a synthesize request.
-You must set the `X-Watson-Learning-Opt-Out` request header to `true` to prevent logging for synthesize requests.
+You can opt out of request logging at the account level or by setting the `X-Watson-Learning-Opt-Out` request header to `true`.

 For more information, see [Request logging](/docs/text-to-speech?topic=text-to-speech-data-security#data-security-request-logging).